danielmrrk/CS-50-Final-Project-Tick-Tack/README.md

 The app can be installed with by cloning the repo and then executing the command:
 **flutter build apk --release**

-For that you need install flutter first.
+For that you need install flutter first and you have to connect your phone with usb to your laptop/PC.
+Enable in the developer settings the debugging mode, to make sure that it works.